 Foldable Diabolo Wall Lamp

 Materials: Rectangular black painted iron wall mount.
 Brass parts.
 Black painted articulating brass rods.
-Yellow painted aluminium diabolo lampshade in two parts, white painted inside.
+Yellow painted aluminium diabolo lampshade in two parts, painted white inside.
 The lampshade is perforated with pentagonal stars.
-Brass B22 sockets.
+2 brass B22 sockets.

 Big Lampshade: ∅ 34 cm / 13.38”